India Tours

 28 Day: Aurangabad – Mumbai (By Air)

-After breakfast check out the hotel and transfer to the airport to board the morning flight for Mumbai.
-Assistance on arrival and transfer to hotel.
-After relaxation, visit Iskcon Temple: dedicated to Lord Krishna, The architectural splendour of the ISKCON Temple is adorned with murals and sculptures.
-After visit return to the hotel for overnight stay.
+After breakfast, check out from the hotel and proceed to the airport to board your morning flight to Mumbai.
+On arrival, you will be assisted to your hotel.
+After some time to relax, visit the serene ISKCON Temple, dedicated to Lord Krishna and known for its beautiful architecture, adorned with intricate murals and sculptures.
+After the visit, return to the hotel.
+Overnight stay at the hotel in Mumbai.

 29 Day: Mumbai

-Note: Elephanta Caves & Prince of Wales Museum are closed on every Monday.
+Note: Elephanta Caves and Prince of Wales Museum are closed on every Monday.

 30 Day: Mumbai – Hometown (By Air)

-After breakfast check out the hotel and transfer to the international airport to board the scheduled flight for your hometown.
-On departure tour concludes with happy memories.
+After breakfast, check out from the hotel and proceed to the Chhatrapati Shivaji International Airport to board your scheduled flight to your hometown.
+On departure, the tour concludes with happy memories.

 1. 2-Star: $65 - $85 per person per day